VoronDesign/VoronUsers/printer_mods/azoner/MRW_Kinematic_Sexbolt_Mount/README.md

 # MRW Adapted SexBolt Z endstop

 The standard method of mounting a Mandala Rose Works [Kinematic Bed Mount](https://mandalaroseworks.com/products/matched-height-kinematic-kit?variant=42044335685885) to a 2.4 places a single center mount at the front of the bed.
-This placement interferes with an front under-bed mounted [Nevermore Micro V5](https://github.com/nevermore3d/Nevermore_Micro) carbon filter.
+This placement interferes with a front under-bed mounted [Nevermore Micro V5](https://github.com/nevermore3d/Nevermore_Micro) carbon filter.

 An alternative arrangement places the two rail bed mounts at the front and the [Kinematic Center Brace](https://mandalaroseworks.com/products/kinematic-center-brace-for-voron-2-4?variant=42450938233085) at the rear.
 This maintains front access to the Nevermore filter.

 ![1](Images/1.jpeg)

 Hartk1213's Sexbolt mod is too short for the additional height of the kinematic bed mounts (approx 15mm higher).
-The mounting location would also interfere with the center brace.
+The extrusion mounting location would also interfere with the center brace.
 This mod lengthens the sexbolt body, moves the mounting location to the center brace, and adds hex nubs to index the body to the center brace.

 ![2](Images/2.jpeg)
 ![3](Images/3.jpeg)